FTC Defense Lawyer – Unparalleled Industry Knowledge

 FTC Defense Lawyer With a National Reputation

-He has successfully defended companies and individuals facing regulatory enforcement actions to minimize liability for conduct that violates the FTC Act and other laws and regulations enforced by the agency, modify broad-sweeping asset freezes, obtain necessary living expenses and attorneys’ fees, negotiate favorable settlement terms, modify compliance and monitoring requirements, and secure suspended judgments for a fraction of the total amount of alleged consumer injury and totally suspended $0 settlements.
+He has successfully defended companies and individuals facing regulatory enforcement actions to minimize liability for conduct that violates the FTC Act and other laws and regulations enforced by the agency, modified broad-sweeping asset freezes, obtained necessary living expenses and attorneys’ fees, negotiated favorable settlement terms, modified compliance and monitoring requirements, and secured partially suspended judgments for a fraction of the total amount of alleged consumer injury and totally suspended $0 settlements.

 When the FTC oversteps its authority, Richard is a formidable advocate in litigation, able to swiftly develop affirmative and aggressive strategies that are aligned with his clients’ business objectives.
 His credibility with the Commission as an effective negotiator and consensus builder is a distinct benefit to his clients when obtaining an equitable early resolution is preferred.
 Richard’s excellent working relationships with the state and federal agencies regulating the Internet marketing industry help facilitate discussions that can be crucial to resolving enforcement actions amicably.